Cindy-xdZhang/PyflowVis/readme.md

 [NOTICE](./NOTICE).

 ## Citation
-If you use PyFlowVis, or its components (including the VortexTransformer and the 3D observer-space interaction algorithms), in your research, please cite one of the following :
+If you use PyFlowVis, or its components in your research, please cite one of the following :

 - Software:
   Zhang, Xingdi.
 PyFlowVis (2024).
 DOI:  10.5281/zenodo.17045687